 Cnet investigated some computer wise tales, myths, conventional wisdom, or whatever else you want to call it.
 The one I take the most issue with is the 15-second rule.
-They asked Geek Squad, and, as a long, long-ago Best Bait-n-Switch employee, the answer they gave to the 15-second rule is, well, what I would expect.Read More »The 15-second rule and other (non) myths
+They asked Geek Squad, and, as a long, long-ago Best Buy employee, the answer they gave to the 15-second rule is, well, what I would expect.Read More »The 15-second rule and other (non) myths

 An old idea hit me again recently: Why can’t you use the memory that’s sitting unused on your video card (unless you’re playing Doom) as a ramdisk?
 It turns out you can, just not if you’re using Windows.
 Some Linux people have been doing <a href=”http://hedera.linuxnews.pl/_news/2002/09/03/_long/1445.html”>it</a> for two years.<p>Where’d I get this loony idea?
 Commodore, that’s where.
 It was fairly common practice to use the video RAM dedicated to the C-128’s 80-column display for other purposes when you weren’t using it.
 As convoluted as PC video memory is, it had nothing on the C-128, where the 80-column video chip was a netherword accessible only via a handful of chip registers.
 Using the memory for anything else was slow, it was painful, but it was still a lot faster than Commodore’s floppy drives.<p>

 I just took a phone call from someone who bought an LCD flat-panel and couldn’t figure out why it looked so great in the store but was purely horrible on his PC at home.

 He ran into a bunch of problems that some might instinctively avoid but to others would be much less than obvious.

 I’ve been getting lots of traffic ever since we started talking about the Sotec 3120x laptop here last week.
 It looks like an era of inexpensive laptops is about to arrive, because the Sotec isn’t your only choice.